2022 Calendar of Events

 Exhibit: opens June 15, 2022; through September 18, 2022

-The Museum is pleased to announce its 2022 lecture series.
-This year’s series includes eleven lectures during the summer and fall on a wide range of topics from suffragists to European immigration in Northeast Pennsylvania to opera.
-As in the past, we have assembled an interesting group of lectures on art, the history of the region and, of course, glass.
-The lectures will take place at 2:00 PM on Sunday afternoons and are open to the public.
+The Museum is pleased to announce its 2023 lecture series.
+This year’s series includes ten lectures during the summer and fall on a wide range of topics.
+As in the past, we have assembled an interesting group of lectures on the history of the region and, of course, glass.
+The lectures will take place at 2:00 P.M. on Sunday afternoons and are open to the public.
 There is no charge for Dorflinger Factory Museum members; there is a $5.00 charge for nonmembers, which includes free admission to the Museum.
 All lectures will be held in the Blue Room of the Dorflinger Cutting Shop.

 This lecture will accompany the Museum’s special exhibit